 It’s still possible to have a design that has all the mod cons, though, while complementing the rest of your Victorian home.

-- Magnet‘s ‘Shaker’ kitchen combines freestanding pieces and a Belfast sink for a traditional look, from £5,273.
+- Magnet‘s ‘Shaker’ kitchen combines freestanding pieces and a Belfast sink for a traditional look.

 Update your bathroom

 The combination of an improved water supply and advances in ceramics and iron led to a revolution in sanitary ware during the Victorian period, making the bathroom an increasingly important part of the house.

 Today, period touches such as roll-top baths and copper ‘slipper’ baths are a must.

 - Fired Earth’s ‘Shaker’ range incorporates freestanding washstands for an authentic Victorian look.

 - The ‘Savoy’ bathroom suite from The Bath Store is influenced by Victorian design.